Honors courses are available through all grade levels in English, Language, Mathematics, Science, and Social Studies.

 College credit is given based on the student’s performance on these examinations.

 IHA takes part in the program sponsored by Seton Hall University called Project Acceleration.
-This program provides students with the opportunity to earn college credit for the following courses: Spanish IV AP or French IV.
+This program provides students with the opportunity to earn college credit for the following courses: AP Spanish IV, AP French IV, AP US History II, and AP Psychology.
 Any student who successfully completes the course receives three (3) credits each semester.

 Distinguished Honors is awarded to those students with an average of 95 or more.
 Honors is awarded to those students with an average of 90-94.